secdev/scapy/doc/scapy/introduction.rst

 Second, they usually confuse decoding and interpreting.
 Machines are good at decoding and can help human beings with that.
 Interpretation is reserved for human beings.
 Some programs try to mimic this behavior.
 For instance they say "*this port is open*" instead of "*I received a SYN-ACK*".
 Sometimes they are right.
 Sometimes not.
 It's easier for beginners, but when you know what you're doing, you keep on trying to deduce what really happened from the program's interpretation to make your own, which is hard because you lost a big amount of information.
 And you often end up using ``tcpdump -xX`` to decode and interpret what the tool missed.

 Third, even programs which only decode do not give you all the information they received.
-The network's vision they give you is the one their author thought was sufficient.
+The vision of the network they give you is the one their author thought was sufficient.
 But it is not complete, and you have a bias.
 For instance, do you know a tool that reports the Ethernet padding?

 Scapy tries to overcome those problems.
 It enables you to build exactly the packets you want.
 Even if I think stacking a 802.1q layer on top of TCP has no sense, it may have some for somebody else working on some product I don't know.
 Scapy has a flexible model that tries to avoid such arbitrary limits.
 You're free to put any value you want in any field you want and stack them like you want.
 You're an adult after all.